oaksisfolks/dsa-lv-docs/bylaws.md

 ## Section 3.
 Method of Voting.

-Following Article V, Section 5 of national DSA's Constitution,delegates to the National Convention must be elected by secret ballot.
+Following Article V, Section 5 of national DSA's Constitution, delegates to the National Convention must be elected by secret ballot.
 Following Article VI, Section 3, of national DSA's Bylaws, Local Chapters "may determine their own method of election of delegates to the Convention